ml-struct-bio/cryodrgn/README.md

 ## CryoDRGN2 -- Coming Soon...

-Please reach out to Ellen Zhong (zhonge[at]mit[dot]edu) if you'd like to beta test cryoDRGN2.
+Please reach out to Ellen Zhong (zhonge[at]princeton[dot]edu) if you'd like to beta test cryoDRGN2.

 ## Contact

-Please send any bug reports, feature requests, or general usage feedback to zhonge[at]mit[dot]edu, file a github issue, or start a discussion!
+Please submit any bug reports, feature requests, or general usage feedback as a github issue, or start a github discussion!